Security &

 What data does ApifyForge store?

-ApifyForge stores two categories of data: (1) your OAuth identity (name, email, avatar from GitHub or Google), and (2) computed analytics derived from Apify API metadata — revenue trends, success rates, quality scores, and fleet health metrics.
-ApifyForge never stores your Apify API token, actor source code, environment variables, scraped dataset items, or payment information.
+ApifyForge stores three categories of data: (1) your OAuth identity (name, email, avatar from GitHub or Google), (2) computed analytics derived from Apify API metadata — revenue trends, success rates, quality scores, and fleet health metrics, and (3) your Apify API token if you used the browser-paste flow, encrypted with AES-256-GCM at rest using a server-held key.
+If you used the CLI flow instead, no Apify token is stored on ApifyForge servers.
+ApifyForge never stores actor source code, environment variables, scraped dataset items, proxy passwords, or payment card data.

 Does ApifyForge access my scraped data?